Convex-Dev/design/docs/cad/011_errors/README.md

 ### Core Runtime functions

-Core runtime functions MUST throw an `:ARITY` error if an invalid number of arguments is passed to a funtion.
+Core runtime functions MUST throw an `:ARITY` error if an invalid number of arguments is passed to a function.

 Otherwise, core runtime functions MUST throw a `:CAST` error when an argument of the wrong Type is provided, or if an explicit cast function such as `blob` fails.